 If microscopic martian life is producing the methane, it likely resides far below the surface, where it's still warm enough for liquid water to exist.
 Liquid water, as well as energy sources and a supply of carbon, are necessary for all known forms of life.
-Mumma pointed to a possible terrestrial analogue for martian microbes: "On Earth, microorganisms thrive 2 to 3 kilometers (about 1.2 to 1.9 miles) beneath the Witwatersrand basin of South Africa, where natural radioactivity splits water molecules into molecular hydrogen and oxygen.
+Mumma pointed to a possible terrestrial analogue for martian microbes: "On Earth, microorganisms thrive 2 to 3 km (about 1.2 to 1.9 mi) beneath the Witwatersrand basin of South Africa, where natural radioactivity splits water molecules into molecular hydrogen and oxygen.
 The organisms use the hydrogen for energy.
 It might be possible for similar organisms to survive for billions of years below the permafrost layer on Mars, where water is liquid, radiation supplies energy, and carbon dioxide provides carbon."

 Microbes that produced methane from hydrogen and carbon dioxide are believed to have been among the earliest forms of life on Earth.
 If life ever existed on Mars, it's reasonable to suppose that its metabolism might have involved making methane from martian atmospheric carbon dioxide.